Pre-RN Nursing, Bachelor of Science in Nursing (B.S.N.)

 1. Proof of professional liability insurance purchased through the University.

-2. Proof of CPR for the Health Care Professional.
+2. Proof of Cardiopulmonary Resuscitation (CPR) for the Health Care Professional.

 3. Proof of Rubella, Measles (Rubeola), and Mumps immunity.